pingcap/docs-cn/tidb-control.md

 TiDB Control is a command-line tool of TiDB, usually used to obtain the status information of TiDB for debugging.
 This document introduces the features of TiDB Control and how to use these features.

+> **Note:**
+>
+> TiDB Control is specifically designed for debugging purposes and might not be fully compatible with future capabilities introduced in TiDB.
+It's not recommended to include this tool in applications or utilities development to get information.

 ## Get TiDB Control

 You can get TiDB Control by installing it using TiUP or by compiling it from source code.